Sourdough bread is the perfect white sandwich bread made with only a few ingredients and is delicious sliced for sandwiches, toast or French toast.

 Why this recipe works

-- Uses simple ingredients that are readily available at most grocery stores.
+- Uses simple ingredients – Readily available at most grocery stores.

-- Makes authentic tasting sourdough bread in a fraction of the time of traditional sourdough.
+- Quick Sourdough – Authentic tasting sourdough bread in a fraction of the time of traditional sourdough.

 What you’ll need